mmartial/unraid-study/rdesktop-JD-ssh-Tailscale.md

 # rdesktop access on Unraid using a Jump Desktop RDC with a ssh-tunnel over Tailscale

-Them aim is to create a "localhost-only Linux Desktop in a container on Unraid accessed over a non-root ssh tunnel and adding Tailscale to add a Zero Conf VPN over Wireguard" :)
+The aim is to create a "localhost-only Linux Desktop in a container on Unraid accessed over a non-root ssh tunnel and adding Tailscale to add a Zero Conf VPN over Wireguard" :)

 <!-- vscode-markdown-toc -->
 * 1. [Considerations](#Considerations)